ponylang/corral/README.md

 ## About Corral

 Corral is a dependency management tool for [Pony](https://www.ponylang.io).
 Our goal with Corral is to start from scratch and come up with a full featured replacement for [stable](https://github.com/ponylang/pony-stable), the current dependency management tool for Pony.
-Corral builds on the work done in pony-stable, and adds some new things:
+Corral builds on the work done in stable and adds some new things:

 - Uses Pony cli package for command line parsing.
 - Easy extensibility of VCS and Commands.